Home > Legal > What is Abduction?

 “…a person connected with a child under the age of 16 commits an offence if he takes or sends a child outside of the United Kingdom without the appropriate consent.”

-This means that any situations in which you leave the UK with your child without official consent can be classed as abduction.
-The amount of consent needed will depend on your circumstances.
-Your right to take your child abroad will depend on the access you are granted, too.
+The 'appropriate consent' means the consent of the child's mother, father (if he has parental responsibility), guardian and any person who has a residence order or custody of the child.
+The amount of consent needed will depend upon your circumstances.
+Your right to take your child abroad will depend on the access you are granted too.

 Can a Child be Abducted Within the UK?